Vectornator's 12 Best Graphic Design Examples

-2019 was an incredible year for design.
-With trends like 3D design and typography, asymmetrical layouts, and open compositions coming to the forefront, there was no shortage of exciting graphic designs and graphic design projects available these days.
+With trends like 3D design and typography, asymmetrical layouts, and open compositions coming to the forefront of the design community, there is no shortage of exciting graphic designs and graphic design projects available these days.

-As a Graphic Design software company, we thought it would be a great idea to look back on the year and reflect on some of the best graphic design work done by some of the most talented graphic designers out there.
+As a Graphic Design software company, we thought it would be a great idea to look at some of the best graphic design work done by some of the most talented graphic designers out there.
 Our team searched through lots of unique types of design, design styles, and graphic design trends.
 In the end, we discovered so many graphic design specialists with breathtaking graphic design portfolios.

 Vectornator Tools Used: Shapes and Grouping

-The strong color-palette utilized in this dream-like piece really stood out to our design team.
-The “spacey scenery” and use of abstract shapes genuinely attracts eyeballs.
-Additionally, dive deeper and read more about how this graphic design piece was made in this detailed tutorial guide by the Serbian freelancing creator herself, Marta.
+The intense color palette utilized in this dream-like piece stood out to our design team.
+The “spacey scenery” and use of abstract shapes genuinely attract eyeballs and draw you in.

 Vectornator Tools Used: Pencil Tool, Color Palette, Blend Mode.